JesseTG/jessetg.github.io/projects.md

   - /artwork
 ---

-These are some of the most interesting things I've done, sorted roughly by freshness.
+These are some of the most interesting things I've worked on, sorted roughly by freshness.